 Let’s face it; we can be pretty rough with our stuff.
 Thanks to their portability, custom USB flash drives are among the many victims of everyday wear and tear.
 They can withstand a battery of survival tests depending on the model, but they do have their limits.
 Even the sturdiest and rugged drives will be crushed under the tires of your SUV after it falls out of your pocket.
-Sometimes the damage isn’t so obvious like when a perfectly undamaged drive refuses to function when plugged in.
+Sometimes the damage isn’t so obvious, like when a perfectly undamaged drive refuses to function when plugged in.
 It’s either too damaged to use or it’s corrupted.
 What happens when you need flash drive data recovery?
 At what point is a broken USB drive beyond repair?
 When is it time to throw in the towel with a corrupted drive?

 There are two categories of failure that you could be facing: hardware or software related.